 - 2.9% for Medicare

-- Income Threshold: You must pay self-employment tax if your net earnings from self-employment exceed $400 in a year.
+- Income Threshold: You owe self-employment tax on your net earnings from self-employment if they are more than $400 for the year.

-- Taxable Income Limit: For 2024, the Social Security portion applies to the first $168,600 of income.
-There’s no limit for the Medicare portion.
+- Taxable Income Limit: For 2024, the amount above applies to the first $168,600 earned, for the Social Security portion.
+There’s no cap on the Medicare piece.

-- Calculation Base: Self-employment tax is calculated on 92.35% of your net earnings, not the full 100%.
+- Calculation Base: Self-employment tax is based on 92.35% of your net earnings rather than 100%.

-- Apply the 15.3% tax rate to this amount
+- Multiply this figure by the 15.3% tax rate

 Example Calculation: